Deeghayu03/Task-Manager-API/README.md

 Users can:

 Create tasks

 Update tasks

 Delete tasks

-All operations communicate with the backend API using fetch(), and the UI updates automatically without reloading the page.
+All operations communicate with the backend API using fetch(), and the UI updates automatically without refreshing the page.

 How to Run the Project